Introduction

 less weight, then cut off the spine and carry just the relevant pages,

-you will be surprised at how light they are, in fact they are usually
+you will be surprised at how small and light they are, in fact they

-lighter than a spare set of batteries.
-Some dont like cutting books up,
+are lighter than one spare set of batteries.
+Some dont like

 I dont see it as being any different